Partnership helps Charleston County School District manage and recover from the pandemic teacher shortage.

 Kelly® Education provides insights about competitive wages that improve consistency in staffing.

-In 2013, the Charleston County School District (CCSD) in South Carolina first partnered with Kelly Education to cover teacher substitution assignments in all its 78 schools.
-CCSD is the nation’s 100th largest school district and serves 49,000 students.
-That successful partnership was blossoming with fill rates in the 90th percentile.
-Then COVID-19 hit—and like many school districts across the United States, CCSD saw a sharp decline in their ability to maintain a workforce.
+In 2013, the Charleston County School District in South Carolina first partnered with Kelly Education to cover teacher substitution assignments in its 78 schools.
+As the nation’s 100th largest school district, it serves 49,000 students.

-“By the fall of 2019, our substitute program was a well-oiled machine,” says Susan Watson-Bell, director of certified recruiting and staffing at CCSD.
+“By the fall of 2019, our substitute program was a well-oiled machine,” says Susan Watson-Bell, director of certified recruiting and staffing at the Charleston County School District (CCSD).
 “After COVID-19 hit, we had weekly calls throughout the summer with Kelly Education to help us think outside of the box about what we could do to increase our number of substitute educators.”

 Not only did Kelly Education alleviate the additional pressure, but their support allowed the school system to generate competitive wage increases and to create a program where substitute teachers remain in the same buildings.